FabianHoltkoetter/ORFAP/Documents/documentation/Test Documentation.md

 * **Code Review** Every change and commitment is reviewed due to our PR-Workflow on github from all team members.
 Combined with the active linter we made sure that all standards are met.

 # CRAWLER

-In the Crawler there are presently JUnit tests which examine if the crawled data (arlines, markets, etc.) are valid.
-They furthermore assure if the components of the pipes and filter solution work correctly.
+* **Unit Tests** JUnit tests are implemented which examine if the crawled data (arlines, markets, etc.) are valid.
+They furthermore assure if the components of the pipes and filter architecture work correctly.
-There are no integration tests implemented.
+* **Code Review** Every change and commitment is reviewed due to our PR-Workflow on github from all team members.
+Combined with the active linter we made sure that all standards are met.

 # GUI